Effective: January 31st, 2022

 - Objection.
 Where the legal justification for our processing of your personal information is our legitimate interest, you have the right to object to such processing on grounds relating to your situation.
 We will abide by your request unless we have compelling legitimate grounds for the processing which override your interests and rights, or if we need to continue to process the data for the establishment, exercise or defense of a legal claim.

 - Withdrawing Consent.
 If you have consented to our processing of your personal information, you have the right to withdraw your consent at any time, free of charge.
-Please note that if you withdraw your consent, this will not affect the lawfulness of our use and processing of your information on the basis of your consent before the point in time when you withdraw your consent.
+Please note that if you withdraw your consent, this will not affect the lawfulness of our use and processing of your information on the basis of your consent before the point in time when you withdraw your consent, nor will it affect the processing of personal information conducted in reliance on lawful processing grounds other than consent.

 Some rights may be limited, and we may need to retain certain personal information, as required or permitted by applicable law.
 To inquire about or exercise the rights listed above, at any time, contact us at firstname.lastname@example.org with the subject line “Privacy-[insert your country]” so that we can get your email to the right team.
 We will respond to your request consistent with applicable law.